WaterGenie3/minecraft-notes/docs/about.md

 Java Minecraft is not a blackbox and decompiled source code is an extremely valuable and absolute resource.
 I'll read and refer to them liberally, but tracibility does not exempt them from testability.

+### Simplify

+- Don't over-complicate
+- Know what details to leave/factor out
+- Be as simple as is necessary to explain